openlab-x/GithubFlareStats/README.md

 - **Embed-Friendly**: Supports markdown embedding for GitHub profile readme files and other markdown-supported platforms.
 - **Responsive**: Dynamically adjusts to different screens and usage contexts.

+## Platforms Tested
+- [x] Web: Fully functional on major browsers like Chrome, Firefox, and Edge.
+- [x] Github Readme-md.
+- [x] Local Readme-md.
+- [x] Visual studio code readme preview.
+- [x] As an external image for any webstie.
+- [x] As an Iframe.

 ## Live Demo and Examples: